Rohit Sharma knows he has long career ahead and it’s not just IPL or next series: Sourav Ganguly

 “Injuries are a part of sport and it will happen.
 The lesser you play, the more injured you will get.
 The more you keep playing, your body gets fitter, stronger and you will get less injured.

 “All of them came back after seven months of being locked at home with literally no activity.
-I don’t think injuries should be looked at like ‘’Oh God something is not right’’.
+I don’t think injuries should be looked at like ‘Oh God something is not right’.

 “That’s what sport is all about.
 High-intensity part of life and you will have injuries,” the BCCI president said.

-Note: *Clarifications: The PTI report quotes Sourav Ganguly referring to Rohit Sharma’s injury as a hamstring tear, however the official word from Mumbai Indians was that it was a strain.
-There is no official statement from the BCCI on this issue.